opryshok/emailverificationaddon/site/content/_index.md

 #### Pricing

-With a free account, you can get 200 free verifications at the beginning and 50 per day after that.
-If you need more, choose the amount you want to increase that quota by.
-It is a one-time payment without the expiration date for the purchased quota:
+With a free account, you get 50 free verifications at the beginning and 100 more by applying a coupon code.
+If you need more, simply buy credits.
+It is a one-time payment without the expiration date for the purchased credits.

 * 2,000 verifications for $14;
 * 5,000 verifications for $25;